 A. We don't recommend it.
 Soap scum can build up and leave a haze on the metal.
 It'll come off, but not without some scrubbing on your part.
 Having said that, people do put them in the dishwasher all the time.
-If you're doing to do it, We'd suggest unscrewing the knob as the high heat of the drying cycle may fade it.

 Q. Can I use a Raw Rutes Tofu Press to make homemade tofu?

 Q. What is the difference between the Tofu Ninja Press and the Tofu Sumo Press?

 A. Aesthetics.
 The Tofu Sumo Press features laser cut designs on two sides.
 These holes do not necessarily improve drainage or tofu making ability.
 The Sumo also has as a red knob instead of the standard black one.
 The reason for this?
 If we put a red knob on the Tofu Ninja, people would laugh and call him names like: Rudolph the Red Knobbed Ninja...

 Q. Do I need to use cheesecloth in my tofu press every time?

 A. For making homemade tofu?
 Yes.
 For draining already made tofu?
 No. Although...
 If you want to REALLY, REALLY remove moisture, press the block twice!
 Once without cheesecloth and then a second time WITH cheesecloth for maximum drying.